BrightspaceUI/labs/src/controllers/computed-values/README.md

 | `renderMap.pending` | Function() : Any | If the current async state of the computed value is "pending", this function is called when calling `asyncRender`.
 The function is passed no arguments, and the return value from it is returned from `asyncRender`. | No |
 | `renderMap.success` | Function(Any) : Any | If the current async state of the computed value is "success", this function is called when calling `asyncRender`.
 The function is passed the result of the computed value as its first arguement, and the return value from it is returned from `asyncRender`. | No |
 | `renderMap.success` | Function(Any) : Any | If the current async state of the computed value is "error", this function is called when calling `asyncRender`.
 The function is passed the result of the error value as its first arguement, and the return value from it is returned from `asyncRender`. | No |

+### `tryUpdate()`

+This method checks if the dependencies have changed since it was last called and runs the compute process if they have.
+It is called automatically by the controller in between the `willUpdate` and `render` steps of the host's render cycle.

+There is normally no need to explicitly call this method since it's automatically called as part of the host's render cycle.
+However, calling this yourself might be useful if you wish to have the compute process run earlier than it normally would (e.g. during `willUpdate`) in order to make use the resulting value before getting to the render step.

+This method takes no arguments and returns `true` if it detected that the dependencies changed and ran the compute process.

 ## `ComputedValue` Instance Members